 - Inclusion Criteria: Any dog with suspect malignant glioma based on previous MRI and does not have other life threatening diseases and has not received any previous treatment for the tumor.
 More specific inclusion criteria will be discussed with you during your pet’s evaluation.

-- Treatment: Your dog will have a CT-guided tumor biopsy.
-Tissue collected will be used to prepare the vaccine.
+- Treatment: Your dog will have a CT-guided tumor biopsy to remove a piece of the tumor.
+They will be hospitalized as needed for supportive care to recover after the surgery.
+Tissue collected will have RNA extracted to be used to prepare the study vaccine.
 The vaccine will be given 3 times starting 2 weeks after the biopsy.
 Each vaccine will be given 1 week apart.
+After the first vaccination, there will also be a lymph node removal performed, to evaluate treatment efficacy.
 Your dog will remain in the hospital for a minimum of 6 hours after each vaccine for monitoring.
-At each visit, blood and urine will also be collected.
-Your dog will have 2 recheck MRIs at week 5 and week 9.
-Your dog’s total time of participation is expected to be 6 visits over approximately 12 weeks.
+At each visit, samples will be collected for safety assessment.

-- Cost: The study will cover the cost of the biopsy procedure, vaccine, blood and urine sample collection and analysis, follow up MRIs and the associated anesthesia.
+- Cost: The study will cover the cost of the CT guided biopsy and lymph node removal procedures (as well as associated anesthesia and recovery), study vaccines, sample collection and analysis.
 Other costs related to your visit will be discussed with you during the evaluation appointment.

 - Contact: Please complete the Study Interest Form to see if your dog qualifies, or contact the Neurology Staff at the Small Animal Hospital 352-392-2235